Read on to learn all about student credit cards.

 - Other options: are there other options that may be easier to pay back or have better interest rates?
 Opening a student account with overdraft options may be better for your needs as the credit limit is sometimes higher than a student credit card.

 - Reason: consider why you want a credit card.
-If you're looking for extra money for no real reason, there may be better options than this.
-However, if you want to take control of your budgeting and create a good credit rating, a credit card can help you.
+If you want to take control of your budgeting and create a good credit rating, a credit card can help you, but if you can't afford to repay the money, it could be costly and negatively harm your credit score

 At CompareBanks, we empower you to take control of your finances.
 You can compare all the banks and financial institutions in the UK in one place to help you find the right student credit card.